Mawaz/coursera_capstone_applied_data_science/README.md

-# coursera_capstone_applied_data_science
+# IBM Data Science Professional Specialization
-Applied Data Science course by IBM on coursera
+## Capstone Project: Applied Data Science, offered by IBM on Coursera

+This repository is for the capstone project and the associated assignments.